YiqianHuang/behavioral-health-resource-analysis/README.md

 Track the percentage of high-risk admissions routed to standard outpatient care as an operational quality indicator.

-### 3. Review Extended Wait-Time Exposure
+### 3. Review Delayed Admission Exposure

-Monitor high-risk patients with longer admission wait times and consider proactive follow-up workflows.
+Monitor high-risk patients with 8+ day admission waits and consider proactive follow-up workflows.

 ---